 Liquid Nitrogen Treatment

 - Liquid nitrogen is cold, liquefied gas with a temperature of 196 degrees below Celsius (-321 degrees Fahrenheit).
 It is used to freeze and destroy superficial lesions and growths such as warts, keratoses, and sunspots.

 - Liquid nitrogen causes stinging and some pain while the lesion is being treated.
 This discomfort is temporary and should last less than one hour.

 - No special care is needed after liquid nitrogen treatment.
 You can wash your skin as usual.
 If clothing irritates the area, cover it with a band-aid.

-- Occasionally, liquid nitrogen treatment fails.
-If the lesion is not cured by the treatment, please make a return appointment for evaluation and to review other treatment options.
+- Occasionally, liquid nitrogen treatment fail.
+If the lesion is not cured by the treatment, please schedule a return appointment for evaluation and to review other treatment options.